Larsy93/openwrt-speedtest-go-discord-webhook-script/README.md

 ## 🚀 Key Features

-- **Robust JQ Parsing (v2.0)** Now uses `jq` for reliable JSON processing.
+- **Robust JQ Parsing** Now uses `jq` for reliable JSON processing.
 This ensures that special characters in server names or ISP data don't break the script, while maintaining high performance.

 - **Advanced Packet Loss Analysis** Includes specialized logic to process the relationship between sent and received packets.
 This ensures high-precision reporting (0.00%) by correctly identifying control packets and data flow.